pinobatch/hello-world/cheat-sheet.md

 An alternate method is to clone the GitHub repository first.

-1. On GitHub, create the remote repository and get the HTTPS URL of the repository.
+1. On GitHub, create the remote repository and get the SSH or HTTPS URL of the repository.
 2. Download the repository:

         git clone GITHUBURL